 The Estate Planning Process

-During that consultation, Jana will also explain what happens under various situations for your estate and provide options for different levels of estate planning.
+During that Initial Planning Session, Jana will also explain what happens under various situations for your estate and provide options for different levels of estate planning.
 Jana wants you to understand your options and what they mean as well as how your fee changes with the options.
 You might decide to forgo a formal plan.
 You might opt for a very basic plan.
 Or you might decide you want a higher level of protection, especially if you have minor children or a blended family.
-You’ll have the information you need to make that decision and to understand the related fees.
+You’ll have the information that you need to make that decision and to understand the related fees.

 Design and Drafting